lgalvao/maven-reference-en/README.md

 Q: Right, so how do you build the book?

-A: I knew you'd ask that, and here's the simple answer:
+A: Here's the simple answer:

 .
 On an OSX/Ubuntu machine: